theDarkar/Project_Ball_on_Beam_4/README.md

 - Adjusted the position of the arm to help with stability
 - Fixed some bugs in the code.
 Among others, the servo isn't as jumpy anymore and follows the potentiometer more accurately.

+Monday 11th Feb.
+2019
+- Improved code, added PD controller code to program
+- Added minimum and maximum values to put the setpoint to at 10cm minimum and 35cm maximum
+- Extended table of sensor readings

+Tuesday 12th Feb.
+2019
+Replaced capacitor with a better one
+Restructured program and made it work, however it has steady state error and needs to work some issues out.

 ------------

 Construction (report)